Key Takeaways

 Indoor Air Quality (IAQ) Is a Top Priority

-- The global air quality monitoring market is projected to reach $7.39 billion by 2026, reflecting the growing demand for real-time air management.
+- The global air quality monitoring market is projected generate a revenue of $7.39 billion by 2031.

 Sources: Global Newswire, Science Direct